Trip in Japan Day 4 - Shinkansens and Green Seat Carriages

 The power was cut as soon as you took out the block that was attached to the key so if you wanted to leave gadgets charging like your camera when you go out for something to eat.
 Luckily we found there were spare sockets where the fridge was that stayed on.

-They also requested you leave your key with reception if you were out for a long time...
+They also requested you leave your key with reception every time you left the building...

 But those weren't the biggest problems.

 We found out our rooms were like saunas and there was no thermostat to control the temperature.
-You can see how dated the controls are next to the bed - just analogue dials.
+You can see how dated the controls are next to the bed - just analogue dials and the air conditioning was either disabled or not working.

 Worse still, the windows were locked and we couldn't open them.
 We complained to the staff and they offered to have security open the emergency exit windows for us.
 We weren't going to get a room change until the next day.